Compositional Separation of Control Flow and Data Flow: Composite Computons

-Any computon operand can be put in any order within a sequential computon, since control e-inports and control e-outports always possess the same colour (i.e., zero).
-This property, combined with the fact that a computon always has at least one ec-inport and at least one ec-outport, allow us to compose any two connected computons sequentially regardless of the data they require or produce (see Theorem \ref{th:always-sequentiable}).
-Composing two connected computons sequentially results in another connected computon (see Proposition \ref{prop:computon-sequential-connected}).
+Any computon operand can be put in any order within a sequential computon, since ec-inports and ec-outports always possess the same colour (i.e., zero).
+This property, combined with the fact that a computon always has at least one ec-inport and at least one ec-outport, allows us to compose any two connected computons sequentially regardless of the data they require or produce (see Theorem \ref{th:always-sequentiable}).
+Composing two connected computons sequentially always results in another connected computon (see Proposition \ref{prop:computon-sequential-connected}).